Is your network secure?

 It’s PRTG Network Monitor can efficiently monitor your network devices, systems, and apps.

 PRTG is an intuitive solution that requires no additional plugins and is suitable for any business, no matter what the size.
 It allows you to determine network bandwidth consumptions, monitor databases, manage applications, and extract their detailed statistics.
-It also helps you manage and monitor cloud computing services, multiple server types in real-time, local networks such as routers, printers, workstations, etc.
+It also helps you manage and monitor cloud computing services, multiple server types in real-time, and local networks such as routers, printers, workstations, etc.

 PRTG comes with features like:

-- Supported technologies: It supports SNMP, WMI, SSH for macOS, Linux or Unix, and traffic analysis through packet sniffing and flow protocols, HTTP requests, Ping, SQL, and REST API to return JSON and XML
+- Supported technologies: It supports SNMP, WMI, SSH for macOS, Linux, or Unix, and traffic analysis through packet sniffing and flow protocols, HTTP requests, Ping, SQL, and REST API to return JSON and XML

 - Maps & dashboards: PRTG uses real-time maps, including live status, to view your network.
 Create customized dashboards and integrate network components through 300+ map objects like traffic charts, status icons, top lists, etc.